 Stopping the delivery of ransomware in the first place is the key to breaking the kill chain and stopping it for good.
 Unfortunately, the problem has not been solved effectively to date by traditional solutions.
 Advanced technology is needed to mitigate the threat of ransomware by stopping it at the most common source of origin: email.

 Email is the number one vector for ransomware

 The primary method for delivering ransomware is a simple one – email.
-It’s estimated that over 90% of ransomware attacks in the US are delivered via email phishing.
-Once criminals get their phishing email inside of an organization’s defenses, they then hope that an employee picks up the task from there, inadvertently unleashing ransomware into internal systems.
+It’s estimated that 94% of ransomware attacks in the UK are delivered via email phishing.
+Once criminals get their phishing email inside of an organisation’s defenses, they then hope that an employee picks up the task from there, inadvertently unleashing ransomware into internal systems.